 - Visit picturesque spots.
-Start off slow with a roundtrip ride to the top of Crockett Mountain on the Gatlinburg Sky Lift — complete with panoramic, breathtaking views of the entire city and the Smokies beyond.
+Start slow with a roundtrip ride to the top of Crockett Mountain on the Gatlinburg Sky Lift — complete with panoramic, breathtaking views of the entire city and the Smokies beyond.
 Pull a classic romantic move with a sunset ride and a sweet kiss atop the Great Smoky Mountain Wheel at The Island.
 And throw in a bit of excitement with Scenic Helicopter Tours, offering one-of-a-kind views of the national park, local cities, and more.

 - Plan a classic mini-golf date.
 Turn to yet another time-honored classic with a round or 2 of mini-golf indoors — or on the roof! — at Crave Golf Club.
 Afterward, grab a bubblegum garden milkshake at the Milkshake Bar and a tantalizing treat to go from the Sweet Shop.
 They even offer miniature bowling, so cute!

 - Spice up dinner with a show!
 Why not make dinnertime exceptional with a dinner show downtown?
-From Southern meals and scrumptious desserts to endless grins and belly laughter, it’s a perfect way to end the night.
+From Southern meals and delicious desserts to endless grins and belly laughter, it’s a perfect way to end the night.
 Try Dolly Parton’s Stampede, Pirates Voyage Dinner & Show, and the Hatfield and McCoy Dinner Feud.

 - Romance each other at your cabin.
 Pull up to a secluded cabin in the Smokies, where romance is on a whole other level.
 Enjoy morning coffee with sunrise mountain views, midday in-cabin massages, evening soaks in the hot tub, a dinner for 2 prepared by your personal chef, champagne with a romantic comedy, and a candlelit spa night in the jetted tub.
 And as a special surprise, invest in a gift basket, flowers, or gourmet gift item!